-Password: Enter the password associated with the account.

-Re-type the password associated with the

-account.

-On Log Full: When this option is selected, logs will be sent

-via email when the log is full.
+- Password: Enter the password associated with the account.
+Re-type the password associated with the account. - On Log Full: When this option is selected, logs will be sent via email when the log is full.

-On Schedule: Selecting this option will send the logs via email according to schedule.

 Schedule: This option is enabled when On Schedule is selected.
 You can select a schedule from the list of defined schedules.
 To create a schedule, go to Tools > Schedules.